hanabi/hanabi.github.io/misc/BGA.md

 - On BGA, if you are playing into a *Finesse* but play an unrelated card, then you interpret the *Finesse* as a *Bluff* instead, and stop playing.
 - In our group, you can **only** *Bluff* the very next player.
 - This means that if someone plays into a *Finesse*, and they were not the very next player after the cluer, then they will **continue** to play cards in their hand from left to right until they find the promised card.
+(Isdariel refers to this as a *Deep Finesse*.)
 - This is called a *Layered Finesse* because the intended *Finesse* blind-play target is "layered" behind other playable cards.
 - For example, in a 4-player game with Alice, Bob, Cathy, and Donald:
   - Alice clues red to Donald as a *Play Clue* on a red 2.